DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 ---

 **TL;DR** Passwordless authentication allows your users to login without having to enter a password.
 Users are authenticated through one-time passcodes delivered via SMS or email.
 Learn how you can implement passwordless authentication in your application with **Facebook Account Kit**.
-Alternativelly, learn about **Lock Passwordless** and how you can have greater control over your passwordless integration.
+Alternativelly, learn about **Auth0 Passwordless** and how you can have greater control over your passwordless integration.

 We are going to write a lot of code in this tutorial.
 If you would like a quick reference, all the code is located in this [Github repo](https://github.com/auth0-blog/blog-passwordless-authentication).

 ---

 App developers have to walk a fine line between usability and security.
 If your authentication system is too complex, you'll lose customers, but if you skimp on security you could lose a lot more.
 Social login providers like Google, Facebook and Twitter have streamlined the registration process.
 Two-factor authentication has made it harder to compromise accounts and passwordless authentication is making it easier than ever to provide a seamless user experience.

+{% include tweet_quote.html quote_text="App developers have to walk a fine line between usability and security." %}

 Nobody likes having to remember yet another password.
 The end user has trouble remembering a unique password for each service so they tend to [reuse](https://www.passwordboss.com/password-habits-survey-part-1/) a single password, the developer has to figure out the best way to hash, salt, store and retrieve the password.
 Then, there's the password complexity requirements, password reset forms to implement and a whole bunch of other items to check off that will make you ask "isn't there a better way?"
 There is!
 Passwordless login!